networknt/light-doc/content/en/architecture/_index.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-light-4j is aiming microservices and it has to be high throughput, low latency, light-weight and address a lot of cross-cutting concerns at the same time.
-It is based on Undertow Core Http server and depending on minimum third party libraries.
+The light-4j is aiming microservices, and it has to be high throughput, low latency, light-weight and address a lot of cross-cutting concerns at the same time.
+It is based on Undertow Core Http server and depending on minimum third-party libraries.

 The topics here are architectural considerations.
 In a nutshell, architecture is a type of design where the focus is quality attributes and wide(er) scope whereas design focuses on functional requirements and more localized concerns.
-There is another [design][] section for detail oriented decisions.
+There is another [design][] section for detail-oriented decisions.

-Here is a list of architecture decisions for the framework:
+Here is a list of architecture decisions for the platform:

 * Designed for [microservices][] that can be dockerized and deployed within containers.

 * Base on pure HTTP without JavaEE as it has too many problems and is [declining][].

-* [Security][] first design with OAuth2 integration and distributed verification with embedded distributed gateway.
+* [Security][] first design with OAuth2 integration and distributed verification with the embedded distributed gateway.

+* The platform handles the [coarse-grained authorization with scopes and fine-grained authorization with custom claims][].

 * How to handler distributed [transaction][] in microservices.